techcobweb/galasa/modules/cli/docs/generated/galasactl_runs_get.md

       --name string        the name of the test run we want information about.
 Cannot be used in conjunction with --requestor, --result or --active flags
       --requestor string   the requestor of the test run we want information about.
 Cannot be used in conjunction with --name flag.
       --result string      A filter on the test runs we want information about.
 Optional.
 Default is to display test runs with any result.
 Case insensitive.
 Value can be a single value or a comma-separated list.
 For example "--result Failed,Ignored,EnvFail".
 Cannot be used in conjunction with --name or --active flag.
+      --tags strings       the tags associated with test runs to be retrieved.
+Tags can be supplied in a comma-separated list (e.g. --tags tag1,tag2,tag3) or as separate '--tags' flags (e.g. --tags tag1 --tags tag2).
 ```

 ### Options inherited from parent commands